ckaestne/seai/lectures/02_components/components.md

 * Understand when (not) to use AI
 * Understand the major components of a typical AI-enabled system and design decisions to be made
-* Understand the components of a typical ML pipeline and their responsibilities
+* Understand the major steps in a typical ML pipeline and their goals

 ---
 # When to use AI?